ClayStack/ssv-backend-service/Readme.md

 3. The keys are registered with the SSV network contract.
 4. The credentials generated are passed to the Liquid staking contract to register the new validators.

-### How to run tests
+### How to run the project without docker

 Make sure you have python installed with all the dependencies.

 ```
-Run setup.sh to install all the dependencies
+Run setup.sh to install all the project dependencies
+Install all the py requirements with pip
-Run the test files in the /test folder
+Run the main.py
 ```

 ### How to run the service